eladams/browserify-gulp-seed/README.md

 # Famous Browserify-Gulp-seed
-> A seed project to get started with Famo.us development environment using Browserify, Gulp and Connect server( Live-Reload)
+> A seed project to get started with Famo.us development environment using Browserify, Gulp and Connect server( Live-Reload).

 ###Installation